threadi/wp-personio-integration-light/readme.txt

 = 3.0.0 =

 Complete revision of the plugin.
-Please make a backup before installing 3.0.0 or newer.
+Please create a backup before installing version 3.0.0 or newer.

 == Changelog ==